 There are so many of them out there that you could easily pick one up for under a grand if you wanted to.

-If, however, you’re looking for a car that rises in value as well as giving you enjoyment then we’d suggest you invest in a good-condition, rust-free example for up to around the £5000 mark.
+If, however, you’re looking for a car that rises in value as well as giving you enjoyment then we’d suggest you invest in a good-condition, rust-free example around the £6k mark.

 Lotus Elise S1